solveighty/Coffee-Blend/README.md

 ### ✅ Included
 - Frontend website design and development
 - Responsive layout for desktop, tablet, and mobile
-- Coffee brand content and section structuring
+- Coffee menu and product presentation
+- Online ordering interface
+- Payment gateway integration
-- Client-side interactivity and UI effects
+- Client-side handling of orders and payments
 - Static deployment for public access

 ### ❌ Not Included
-- Backend systems or databases
+- Custom backend services or databases
-- Online ordering or payment gateways
-- User authentication or admin panels
+- Admin dashboards or internal management panels

 ---